vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/resource-tagging/overview.md

 *Tags* are metadata elements attached to resources.
 Tags consist of pairs of key/value strings.
 The values you include in these pairs is up to you, but the application of a consistent set of global tags, as part of a comprehensive naming and tagging policy, is a critical part of an overall governance policy.

+As part of your planning process, use the following questions to help determine the kind of information your resource tags need to support:

+- Does your naming and tagging policies need to integrate with existing naming and organizational policies within your company?
+- Will you implement a chargeback or showback accounting system?
+Will you need to associate resources with accounting information for departments, business groups, and teams in more detail than a simple subscription-level breakdown allows?
+- Does tagging need to represent details such regulatory compliance requirements for a resource?
+What about operational details such as uptime requirements, patching schedules, or security requirements?
+- What tags will be required for all resources based on central IT policy?
+What tags will be optional?
+Are individual teams allowed to implement their own custom tagging schemes?

-When planning your tagging strategy, consider the common tagging patterns listed below, which  provide examples of how tagging applies organization to cloud assets.
+The common tagging patterns listed below provide examples of how tagging can be used to organize cloud assets.
 These patterns are not meant to be exclusive and can be used in parallel, providing multiple ways of organizing assets based on your company's needs.

 <!-- markdownlint-disable MD033 -->